cwilson58/ENSE-Capstone/UserTestingDocs/FeedbackDocs/PreAlpha0.0.2.md

 3 testers used only mouse and keyboard, 2 used only controller, and 1 tested with both.

 ### How did the spawning of the Drop off location, Trash can, pickup locations, and countertops feel?
-In general testers found spawning of these interactable items to be good but, could be really far away at 09:41:36
+In general testers found spawning of these interactable items to be good but, could be really far away at times

 ### Days completed
 Players completed from 2 to 5 days without the use of glitches in an even spread